Hiropey/JapaSty/README.md

 - Rails 5.0.7

 ## Note
-This is not a matching app for dating.
+This is not a matching application.

 ## License
 Free License.